jasminpatry/boostino/README.md

 # Compilation

 This project is built as an Arduino sketch.
-I used Arduino 1.8.8, but later version will ilkely work too.
+I used Arduino 1.8.8, but later version will likely work too.
 You will also need the Teensyduino add-on
 (https://www.pjrc.com/teensy/td_download.html), and the following libraries:

 * My fork of ILI9341_t3: https://github.com/jasminpatry/ILI9341_t3